WHAT IS PAYOUT ORCHESTRATION?

 Suppose you run an eCommerce business that works with vendors and contractors in multiple different countries.
 You have a project manager who is based in Colombia, a content writer who is based in the United States, as well as physical vendors based in the European Union.

-Each of these essential partners needs to be paid in a different currency (let’s say one actually prefers to be paid in an alternative currency, like crypto).
+Each of these essential partners needs to be paid in a different currency (let’s say one actually prefers to be paid via alternative payment methods, like crypto).

 Also, each of these essential partners live in countries with different regulations.
 Furthermore, whether as a result of personal preferences or structural differences, each of your partners also uses a different platform for receiving and issuing payments.